The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Stellar populations in the Galactic Bulge

-Taken together, these results demonstrate that the bulge MDF is shaped by multiple overlapping populations with distinct formation histories, spatial distributions, and ages—underscoring the complex evolutionary history of the inner Milky Way.
+Taken together, these results demonstrate that the bulge MDF is shaped by multiple overlapping populations with distinct formation histories, spatial distributions, and ages—underscoring the complex evolutionary history of the inner MW.
 Therefore, studying the MDF of the full population alone is not very informative.
 A more insightful approach requires examining the orbital properties and additional chemical abundances, which is the goal of the next sections.

-\subsection{The $Z_{\mathrm{max}}$-- eccentricity plane}
+\subsection{The $\mathrm{Z_{max}}$-- eccentricity plane}

-The $Z_{\mathrm{max}}$--eccentricity plane has proven to be an important diagnostic tool for the study of stellar populations and the respective galactic components. \citet{Feltzing2008} first used it to analyze thin and thick disc stars for a sample of local dwarfs. \citet{Boeche2013}, employed it extensively in their study of the galactic disc with RAVE survey (see also \citealt{Steinmetz2020b}) and established it as an alternative way of identifying stellar populations based on the similarity of orbits.
-The eccentricity gives information on the the shape of the orbits and $Z_{\mathrm{max}}$ informs about the oscillation of the star perpendicular to the Galactic plane.
-In \citetalias{Queiroz2021} the authors used this parameter space to disentangle the Galactic Bulge region into the thin disc, thick disc, bar and possibly a spheroidal bulge component and study their distinct chemical and kinematical properties. \citetalias{Queiroz2021}: \textit{".... this parameter space offers a powerful way to disentangle the coexisting populations in the region (avoiding the use of predefine Galactic populations based on properties of the more local samples)"}.
-In this section, similar to \citetalias{Queiroz2021}, we analyze our Bulge sample in the $Z_{\mathrm{max}}$-- eccentricity plane.
+The $\mathrm{Z_{max}}$--eccentricity plane has proven to be an important diagnostic tool for the study of stellar populations and the respective galactic components. \citet{Feltzing2008} first used it to analyse thin and thick disc stars for a sample of local dwarfs. \citet{Boeche2013} employed it extensively in their study of the galactic disc with the RAVE survey (see also \citealt{Steinmetz2020b}) and established it as an alternative way of identifying stellar populations based on the similarity of orbits.
+The eccentricity gives information on the shape of the orbits, and $\mathrm{Z_{max}}$ informs about the oscillation of the star perpendicular to the Galactic plane.
+In \citetalias{Queiroz2021}, the authors used this parameter space to disentangle the Galactic Bulge region into the thin disc, thick disc, bar, and possibly a spheroidal bulge component, and study their distinct chemical and kinematical properties.
+According to \citetalias{Queiroz2021}: \textit{'}This parameter space offers a powerful way to disentangle the co-existing populations in the region (avoiding the use of predefined Galactic populations based on properties of the more local samples)'.
+In this section, similar to \citetalias{Queiroz2021}, we analyse our bulge sample in the $\mathrm{Z_{max}}$--eccentricity plane.